China to stand firm as trade talks with U.S. restart: state media

 Talks to reach a broad deal broke down last month after U.S. officials accused China of backing away from previously agreed commitments.

+The two countries are in the middle of a costly trade dispute and have slapped increasingly severe tariffs on each other’s imports.
+China has vowed to not give in on issues of principle or under U.S. pressure.

-Both parties are “in the mood for serious dialogue” as a full-blown trade war was “lose-lose” but one single meeting is unlikely to wrap everything up, state-backed newspaper China Daily said in an editorial.
+Both parties are “in the mood for serious dialogue” as a full-blown trade war was “lose-lose” but one single meeting is unlikely to wrap everything up, the official China Daily said in an editorial.

 “The two parties’ expectations are too divergent to allow that,” it said.